abinaya3034/blazor-scheduler-jira-calendar/README.md

 * Checkout this project to a location in your disk.
 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
+* Ensure the .NET version is updated to the latest available version.
 * Run the project.

 To run this application, we have to add JIRA credentials and Rest API url in OnInitializedAsync method in Index.razor file.